Last Sunday, the 26th Annual Vintage Bouquet Food and Wine Extravaganza took place at the Greystone Mansion in Beverly Hills.

 Ruth’s Chris Steak House had a very generous offer of a burger (almost full size) and sweet potato mash.
 It was fun to watch (and smell) the on-site grilling.

 It is not easy to pick favorites.
 All the food was delicious.
-However, after careful consideration, I have to crown favorite the salads made with Flor de la Patagonia Vinaigrettes.
+However, after careful consideration, I have to crown as my favorite the salads made with Flor de la Patagonia Vinaigrettes.
 They are Argentinean style dressings (blend of olive oil and vinegar) crafted to enhance the flavor of fresh food.
 The ladies behind the booth prepared pasta salads to showcase the robust blackberry and the mellow oak vinaigrettes.
 I tried the American Salami versions (there were vegetarian options) and they were both stupendous.
 I had like four samples of salad and couldn’t have more because I was stuffed.

 How did you like this short summary of the event?
 Pretty cool, right?